Track mileage automatically

 Trusted by millions of drivers

 Company mileage reimbursement is calculated by multiplying the standard mileage allowance rate (or the alternative rate you are using) by the miles driven over a payment period.
-Let's say your employee has driven 1000 miles in November 2023.
-The amount of their reimbursement is $655 (if you use the standard company mileage rate for 2023).
+Let's say your employee drives 1000 miles in January 2025.
+The amount of their reimbursement per mile is $0.70 (if you use the standard company mileage rate for 2025).
 However, to do this, your employee must provide proof that they have driven the said miles.
 The proof normally comes in the form of a business mileage log - a log of all the business and personal trips an employee takes with their personal vehicle.

 What does company mileage reimbursement cover?